BDC Hamburger Icon

 • Pens or pencils

 If you’re feeling fancy, add other supplies to dress up your postcards.
-For example, colored envelopes, stickers, markers or an embossing stamp lets you add extra personalization.
+Colored envelopes, stickers, markers or an embossing stamp can add a personal touch.

-If you have trouble cutting a straight line with scissors or want to speed up the process, add a reasonably priced paper cutter to your list of supplies.
+If you have trouble cutting a straight line with scissors or want to speed up the process, consider adding a reasonably priced paper cutter to your list of supplies.

 What postcard specifications must be followed?

-Assuming that you plan to send your postcards via the United States Postal Service (USPS), you need to ensure your postcards meet certain specifications.
-That’s because the USPS often charges postage rates based on your item’s size, weight and other key attributes.
-Tacking a single stamp onto too large of an item will result in a returned piece of mail.
+Assuming you plan to send your postcards via the United States Postal Service (USPS), you must ensure that they meet certain specifications.
+The USPS often charges postage rates based on your item’s size, weight and other key attributes.
+Tacking a single stamp onto an oversized item may result in returned mail.

 Size

-A postcard must be between 3-1/2 inches and 4-1/4 inches high.
-It must also be between 5 inches and 6 inches long.
+A postcard must be 3.5 to 6 inches high and 5 to 9 inches long.
 There is no mandatory aspect ratio.

 Thickness

 Your postcard must be at least 0.007 inches and no more than 0.016 inches thick.
-These numbers are incredibly tiny and measuring them with a ruler will be difficult.
-Instead, you check your card stock to be sure it falls within these limits.
+Those numbers are incredibly tiny, and measuring them with a ruler will be difficult.
+Instead, check your card stock packaging to be sure it falls within the limits.

 Shape